kaoDev/project-webapp/src/pages/functional-js/index.md

 * how fast is the TIE bomber?
 * how many characters are listed for the movie "The Phantom Menace"?
-* List all the characters from the movie "Revenge of the Sith" matched to their species
+* list all the characters from the movie "Revenge of the Sith" matched to their species
-* What is the longest opening crawl of all movies?
+* what is the longest opening crawl of all movies?